|GSAK (Geocaching Swiss Army Knife)|

 $_SQL (String) - Use to return the result of an expression that always has the decimal separator as a period (more information)

-$_SqlEol - (Boolean) True or False reflecting the status of the last SqlNext command (use via SqlGet() )
+$_SqlEol0..$_SqlEol4 - (Boolean) True or False reflecting the status of the last SqlNext command (use via SqlGet() ) Note: As the default handle is 0, $_SqlEol is the same as $_SqlEol0 and the two can be used interchangeably.

 $_SqlGrid (String) - returns the syntax for a full optimized query on the caches table to return only the records in the current grid and in the same order.
 Example, build short list of the grid filter in the current order: